Real-Dev-Squad/website-backend/CONTRIBUTING.md

 - Run the project locally, make sure the server is listening to requests
 - Navigate to `https://github.com/login/oauth/authorize?client_id=<GITHUB_CLIENT_ID>`
 - Authorize the application
 - Once authorized, check browser's cookies section.
-There's your 🍪 named `rds-session` (`rds-session-development` in development mode).
+Copy the value of the cookie named `rds-session` (`rds-session-development` for development mode).
 - Use the cookie for authenticated routes in the API.
 - For non-production environments, authentication is also supported with the `Authorization` header.
 - Authorization header: `Authorization: Bearer <token>`